St Lucia Driving Advice and Car Hire Info

 St Lucia Car Rental –

 Hertz have 3 branches in Castries.
 Budget have branches at Castries and Vieux Fort.
 Avis have outlets at both those locations plus Gros Islet and Pigeon Island.
-Thrifty have a branch at Hewenorra.St Lucia also seems to feature on the main international broker sites such as Argus Car Hire.
+Thrifty have a branch at Hewenorra.St Lucia also seems to feature on the main international broker sites.

 St Lucia Self Drive Rules-